fbxyz/respysive-slide/README.md

 Like reveals.js, just add `?print-pdf` after your url (.i.e /presentation.html?print-pdf).
 Then print the results with your brother

 The best results are obtained with chrome...
-# respysive-slide
-# respysive-slide